 NOTE 5: The DNS information provided by ECSP in the EAS deployment information can be used to select the DNS settings for a PDU Session mainly if the PDU Session is specific for the ECSP services.

-If the UE applications want to discover/access EAS by using the mechanisms defined in this TS, the DNS queries generated by the UE shall be sent to the EASDF as DNS resolver indicated by the SMF.
+If the UE applications want to discover/access EAS by using the mechanisms defined in this TS, the UE shall support receiving DNS settings in PCO during PDU session establishment and PDU session modification, and the DNS queries generated by the UE shall be sent to the EASDF as DNS resolver indicated by the SMF.

+The case of EAS (Re-)discovery over distributed connectivity model is described in clause 6.2.2.
+For multiple PDU Sessions connectivity model, the description in clause 6.2.2 also applies to the PDU Session(s) with Local PSA.
+The case of EAS (Re-)discovery over session breakout connectivity model is described in clause 6.2.3.

 6.2.2 EAS (Re-)discovery over Distributed Anchor Connectivity Model